h-REA/hREA/README.md

 Once configured, you should run `nix-shell` any time you're working on this project to bring all tooling online.

-**Note that if you want your editor tooling to work as expected you will generally have to run it from within one of these shells, as well as all other CLI commands.** This excludes things like SSH which might need access to your homedir outside of the Nix sandbox.
-In other words:

-- Run `nix-shell` before running any of the other NPM commands in this project's configuration.
-- You may have issues running `git` and some other commands from within the Nix shell due to its reliance on privileged SSH configuration, but these can be run outside of Nix just fine.

 ## Running

 Once installation has completed you can run `nix-shell` followed by `npm start` to boot up the following services: